 What’s being described here is a process.
 If you get immediate results and alter your thinking great, you are way ahead of the curve.
 That’s the reality of good leadership.
 The bar is so high that everyone can make a little progress, which’s a win.

 Good leaders have to drive.
 You don’t have to like it; you have to learn to do it with determination.
-Stubbornness can be faked, but real determination will seep out of your pores.
+Stubbornness can be faked, but absolute determination will seep out of your pores.
 Moreover, when you are that guy who is hyper-determined, people will be drawn to you.
 It is then up to you to manage their expectations.

 When you have a lot to offer, people are going to expect a lot.
 Plus, they are going to want more.
 This is a problem any leader has to deal with.
 In other words, it’s about managing people without seeing them as lesser.
 Also, your determination has to translate to a sense of fairness.